 Copyright © Nucleus Medical Media, Inc.

-Chorioretinitis may cause: Pain or redness in the eyeBlurred vision, or seeing floating objects in your visionSensitivity to light or glareExcessive tearingSensation of sparks or flashes of lightImpaired night visionImpaired color visionDistortion of objects
+Posterior uveitis may cause: Redness in the eyeBlurred or loss of visionSeeing floating objects in your visionSensitivity to light or glareExcessive tearingSensation of sparks or flashes of lightImpaired night visionImpaired color visionDistortion of objects

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 To prepare for a complete eye exam, drops may be put in your eyes to numb them and to dilate your pupils.
 The slit lamp, a special microscope to examine the eye, will focus a high-powered beam of light into your eye to examine the cornea and other eye structures.
 The doctor may measure the pressure in your eyes.